ritesh-947/notifications/README.md

     •	Go back to the App Settings in the Facebook Developer Console, and replace the Privacy Policy URL with the URL of your newly created page.
     7. Save Changes:
     •	Don’t forget to save the changes after updating the URL.

+--- 11/12/24 ---
+Deployment Notes 1.
+Environment Variables:
+Ensure CASHFREE_APP_ID and CASHFREE_SECRET_KEY are securely stored in your backend environment variables.
+2. HTTPS Requirement:
+Payments require your site to run on HTTPS for secure transactions.

+--schedule--

+example availibilty timeperiod :
+{
+"start": "09:00 AM",
+"end": "06:00 PM"
+}
+create a react component that takes input sessions start time in according to availability timeperiod here: 9:00 AM, 10:00 AM, 11:00 AM,...18:00 PM

+also duration input, if 15minutes at sessions table then take only 15 to choose, if 30 then 30, if duration is both then show both 15&30 minutes to choose, booked status default is false, if booked then true, also take date as input ,thoughts as input also,I will say more but for now do this from scartch